 Critical points for a practice approach when supporting Aboriginal people: be respectful, spend time, listen, yarn, consult Elders, learn about the local community, value Aboriginal knowledge

-This page has three sections:
+This page has five sections:

 Background Material that provides the context for the topic